2014-2015 Audit and Evaluation Committee Annual Report

 At various meetings, the Committee reviewed and discussed several reports and accountability instruments, including the following:

-5. Overall assessment of risk management, control and accountability
+5. Overall assessment of risk management, control and governance

 The Committee appreciates the due diligence the OIC has exercised in the development of sound processes and practices, and is encouraged that management strives for constant improvement.